I Don’t Like Hiding My Huevos!

 Christ & the Rabbits!

-We have tons of theories out there, but nobody knows for sure how Jesus got related to rabbits!
+We have tons of theories out there, but nobody knows for sure how Jesus is related to rabbits!
 In some ancient cultures, rabbits represent fertility.
-Whoever made us believe that bunnies get to hide eggs so that people can find them, had no idea of the outcome.
+Whoever made us believe that bunnies get to hide eggs so that people can find them had no idea of the outcome.

-This tradition has been completely ignored for centuries by the Christian tradition of South American countries.
-Nowadays, this bunny tradition is starting to gain popularity and people are now talking about “el conejo de Pascua” (Easter bunny) in Peru.
+The Christian tradition of South American countries has ignored this tradition for centuries.
+Nowadays, however, this bunny tradition is starting to gain popularity, and people are now talking about “el Conejo de Pascua” (Easter bunny) in Peru.

 Easter is Pascua in Spanish.